George Whitehead (Quaker leader): Advocate of religious freedom

 By 1660 Whitehead had settled down, was staying out of jail, preaching less and working as a grocer in London to support his family.
 In 1661, he was persuaded to join a group of Friends appearing before the House of Commons to argue against the passing of the Act of Uniformity.
-The group was unsuccessful and the act became law the following year, resulting in the departure of nearly 2,000 clergymen from the English church.
+The group was unsuccessful and the act became law the following year, resulting in the departure of nearly 2,000 clergymen from the Church of England.

 Whitehead remained in London throughout the difficult times that followed.
 In 1665, he was praying at the bedsides of dying Quakers as the plague claimed the lives of close to 100,000 throughout England.
 When the following year brought the Great Fire of London, Whitehead again remained in London to pray with victims.
 He was imprisoned again in 1668 after a meeting with several Friends that would serve as inspiration for his next mission where Whitehead led a group of Friends in obtaining for individuals persecuted for their religion a pardon directly from King Charles II known as the Royal Declaration of Indulgence.
 It called for the release of 490 persons from English jails, among them John Bunyan who would go on to be one of Whitehead's greatest public critics.
 This was one of several major steps towards freedom of religious worship in England.

-In 13 May 1670 he married Anne Downer who was much older than him.
+On 13 May 1670 he married Anne Downer who was much older than him.
 She was a notable advocate for Quakerism.

-In May 1685, accompanied by Alexander Parker and Gilbert Latey, he appealed to King James II to honor the agreement made with King Charles II, the King blaming Presbyterians in Parliament for voiding the declaration.
+In May 1685, accompanied by Alexander Parker and Gilbert Latey, he appealed to King James II to honour the agreement made with King Charles II, the King blaming Presbyterians in Parliament for voiding the declaration.
 Again a declaration was issued that pardoned more prisoners of religious persecution.
 His wife died in 1686.

 In 1689 Whitehead led a group of men before King William III to plead for a continuation of pardons and rights for the religiously persecuted.
 The meeting was successful and would influence the king in the creation of the Bill of Rights of 1689.
 Of this meeting Whitehead said:

 George Whitehead died in 1723 and was laid to rest in the Quaker Burying Ground, Bunhill Fields, next to another of the Quaker movement founders, George Fox.